 The redundancy, redeployment, protection of earnings and buy out of hours policies apply to all employees.
 The buy out of hours policy applies to employees with minimum service of one year.
-Entitlement to a redundancy payment requires a minimum of two years continuous service.
+Entitlement to a redundancy payment requires a minimum of 2 years continuous service.

 Employees who become at risk of redundancy will be notified of their redeployment status and advised of the range of support available to them in seeking another job either with the us, or externally.